-In May 2018, the Company adopted the NBT Bancorp Inc. 2018 Omnibus Incentive Plan (the "Stock Plan") which replaced the 2008 Omnibus Incentive Plan which automatically expired in April 2018.
+In May 2018, the Company adopted the NBT Bancorp Inc. 2018 Omnibus Incentive Plan (the "Stock Plan") replacing the 2008 Omnibus Incentive Plan which automatically expired in April 2018.
 Under the terms of the Stock Plan, equity-based awards are granted to directors and employees to increase their direct proprietary interest in the operations and success of the Company.
 The Stock Plan assumed all prior equity-based incentive plans and any new equity-based awards are granted under the terms of the Stock Plan.
-Restricted shares granted under the Plan typically vest after five years for employees and three years for non-employee directors.
+Restricted shares granted under the Plan typically vest after three or five years for employees and three years for non-employee directors.
 Restricted stock units granted under the Stock Plan may have different terms and conditions.
 Performance shares and units granted under the Stock Plan for executives may have different terms and conditions.
 Since 2011, the Company primarily grants restricted stock unit awards.
 Stock option grants since that time were reloads of existing grants which terminate ten years from the date of the grant.
 Under terms of the Stock Plan, stock options are granted to purchase shares of the Company's common stock at a price equal to the fair market value of the common stock on the date of the grant.
 Shares issued as a result of stock option exercises and vesting of restricted shares and stock unit awards are funded from the Company's treasury stock.

-The Company has outstanding restricted stock granted from various plans at December 31, 2018.
-The Company recognized \$3.9 million, \$3.5 million and \$4.2 million in stock-based compensation expense related to these stock awards for the years ended December 31, 2018, 2017 and 2016, respectively.
-Tax benefits recognized with respect to restricted stock awards and stock units were \$1.2 million, \$2.5 million and \$2.9 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-Unrecognized compensation cost related to restricted stock units totaled \$5.4 million at December 31, 2018 and will be recognized over 2.0 years on a weighted average basis.
+The Company has outstanding restricted stock granted from various plans at December 31, 2019.
+The Company recognized \$4.2 million, \$3.9 million and \$3.5 million in stock-based compensation expense related to these stock awards for the years ended December 31, 2019, 2018 and 2017, respectively.
+Tax benefits recognized with respect to restricted stock awards and stock units were \$1.1 million, \$1.2 million and \$2.5 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+Unrecognized compensation cost related to restricted stock units totaled \$5.5 million at December 31, 2019 and will be recognized over 1.8 years on a weighted average basis.
 Shares issued are funded from the Company's treasury stock.
-The following table summarizes information for unvested restricted stock units outstanding as of December 31, 2018:
+The following table summarizes information for unvested restricted stock units outstanding as of December 31, 2019:

 Number of Shares Weighted-Average Grant Date Fair Value

-Unvested at January 1, 2018 534,738 \$25.77
+Unvested at January 1, 2019 546,054 \$28.39

-Forfeited (5,999) 29.56
+Forfeited (10,886) 31.06

-Vested (123,642) 23.44
+Vested (121,774) 25.66

-Granted 140,957 33.80
+Granted 142,046 33.04

-Unvested at December 31, 2018 546,054 \$28.39
+Unvested at December 31, 2019 555,440 \$30.11